onlyquake/xonotic-wiki/Nexball.md

 Object of the Game
 ------------------

-Nexball is ball sport game where 2 teams (red & blue) play against one another and try to score goals.
-You can’t shoot (/frag) other players here.
+Nexball is ball sport game where 2 teams (red and blue) play against one another and try to score goals.
+On some special maps you can't shoot opponents.

-There are two Nexball game-types.
-The first is similar to soccer/football and allows the player to direct the ball by running into it.
-The second one is like basketball (or team handball) and allows the player to catch, carry, and shoot the ball.
-The basketball game-type also allows stealing the ball from an opponent.
+There are two variants of Nexball.
+The first one is like soccer/football.
+Players can kick the ball by walking into it.

+The second variant is like basketball.
+It gives players a [Ball Stealer](Weapons#ball-stealer).
+This allows the player to catch, carry, and shoot the ball.
+This allows stealing the ball from an opponent.

-How To:
+**How to …:**

 *Soccer/football*
 - Push the ball?
 Just move at it and the ball will jump in that direction.